Charles Bernheimer Prize

 Alexander Beecroft, Secretary-Treasurer, American Comparative Literature Association, University of South Carolina Department of Languages, Literatures, and Cultures, 1620 College Street, Rm.
 813A, Columbia SC 29208

-DEADLINE for nomination and submission of the dissertation is NOVEMBER 1st, 2013.
+EXTENDED DEADLINE for nomination and submission of the dissertation is DECEMBER 15th, 2013.

 - Lily Gurton-Wachter (University of California - Berkeley) for her dissertation "Keeping Watch: Wartime Attention and the Poetics of Alarm around 1800".
 (CITATION)